• Low Carbon, 'Zero Waste' Exhibition Stands

 - Incentivise all participants to minimise the carbon footprint of their participation.

-Then we offset anything that’s left over through recognised, gold standard programmes, planting thousands of trees every year.
+Then we offset anything that’s left over through recognised, gold standard programmes.

 The result: amazing, memorable, guilt-free, net zero and sustainable events!